Framed motives of relative motivic spheres: Abstract

 \section{Abstract}

-The category of framed correspondences $\Fr_*(k)$, framed presheaves and framed sheaves were invented by Voevodsky in his unpublished notes~\cite{V2}.
+The category of framed correspondences $\Fr_*(k)$ and framed sheaves were invented by Voevodsky in his unpublished notes~\cite{V2}.
 Based on the theory, framed motives are introduced and studied in~\cite{GP1}.
-The aim of this paper is to show the following result which is essential in proving the main theorem of~\cite{GP1}: for any $k$-smooth scheme $X$ and any $n\geq 1$ the map of simplicial pointed sheaves $(-,\A^1//\mathbb G_m)^{\wedge n}_+\to T^n$ induces a Nisnevich local level weak equivalence of $S^1$-spectra
+These are Nisnivich sheaves of $S^1$-spectra and the major computational tool of~\cite{GP1}.
+The aim of this paper is to show the following result which is essential in proving the main theorem of~\cite{GP1}: given an infinite perfect base field $k$, any $k$-smooth scheme $X$ and any $n\geq 1$, the map of simplicial pointed Nisnevich sheaves $(-,\A^1//\mathbb G_m)^{\wedge n}_+\to T^n$ induces a Nisnevich local level weak equivalence of $S^1$-spectra